 Big, mysterious, harmless Joro spiders have made themselves at home in Georgia

-Summertime in the southeastern United States can bring long, hot days, sweltering humidity, B.J.
-Leiderman's theme music for our progam and in many places, backyards full of Joro spiders.
-From member station WUGA in Athens, Ga., Martin Matheny reports that in many ways, this prolific, harmless creature - the spiders, not B.J. - is still a mystery to researchers.
+Summertime in the southeastern U.S. brings long, hot days, sometimes oppressive humidity and in many areas, yards full of Japanese Joro spiders.
+From member station WUGA in Athens, Ga., Martin Matheny reports that in many ways, this prolific, harmless creature is still a mystery to researchers.

 MARTIN MATHENY, BYLINE: Two years ago, ecologist Andy Davis found himself compelled to become a Joro spider expert.